aci-ref/facilitation_best_practices/activities/05-assistance.md

 they’re seeking, within the context of what the Facilitator already knows about the researcher’s relevant ACI knowledge, as is demonstrated in the following exchange:

-Example 2: Email from Researcher regarding the use of research computing resources

 ~~~
 ------------------------